Where to Stay in Berlin, Germany: The Best Hotels & Areas

 Prenzlauer Berg

-✓ Best district for foodies & families
+✓ Recommended district for foodies & families

 For foodies, selecting Prenzlauer Berg as your Berlin base is almost obligatory.
 The diverse restaurant scene in Prenzlauer Berg is among the best in the city.
 The selection is especially good around Kollwitzplatz, Oderberger Straße, and Kastanienalle.

 Prenzlauer Berg is noticeably greener than other districts in central Berlin.
 The tree-lined boulevards and historic architecture are a boon to any walk around Prenzlauer Berg.
 Parks and playgrounds are also scattered throughout.
-Prenzlauer Berg is an excellent choice for families travelling together to Berlin.
+Prenzlauer Berg is an excellent choice for families traveling together to Berlin.

 Restored Old Houses in Prenzlauer Berg

 And just in case you were worried, Prenzlauer Berg is still mere minutes from Mitte via public transportation.
-The pleasant 20- to 30-minute walk to the centre of the city isn’t so bad either!
+The pleasant 20- to 30-minute walk to the center of the city isn’t so bad either!

 Recommended hotels in Prenzlauer Berg